 Virtual Office Hours

-Monday - Friday 3:00 - 4:00 pm - (Undergraduate students with last name A-L) Judith Greenfarb
+Tuesday, Thursday 3:00 - 4:00 pm - (Undergraduate students with last name A-L) Judith Greenfarb

-Monday - Friday 10:00 - 11:00 am - (Undergraduate students with last name M-Z) Liz Pezzullo (*There will be no virtual office hours on Wednesday, February 1*)
+Monday, Wednesday, Friday 10:00 - 11:00 am - (Undergraduate students with last name M-Z) Liz Pezzullo

 Walk-in Office Hours